-Not only do injured bikers suffer severe physical and emotional pain, they also will face expensive medical bills, lost wages and property damage.
-Some may be left paralyzed, unable to walk or ride again, while motorcycle fatalities leave behind grieving loved ones.
+Not only do injured bikers suffer severe physical and emotional pain, they also will face expensive medical bills, lost wages, and property damage.
+Accident victims may be left paralyzed, unable to walk or ride again, while motorcycle fatalities leave behind grieving loved ones.

 Arizona Motorcycle Safety Laws

 Currently, only riders and passengers under the age of 18 are required to wear helmets, and there are no restrictions on helmet speakers.
-However, protective eyewear, either goggles or a helmet shield, is mandatory for all riders and passengers – unless the motorcycle has a windscreen.
+However, protective eyewear or a helmet shield is mandatory for all riders and passengers – unless the motorcycle has a windscreen.

-In addition, a motorcycle must be equipped with sideview mirrors, and a passenger seat and footrest are required for both the rider and a passenger.
+A motorcycle must also have side-view mirrors, and a passenger seat and footrest are required for both the rider and a passenger.
 There is no age restriction for motorcycle passengers, however.
 A motorcycle must have a day runner headlight (modulating headlights are permitted) and also be fitted with an unmodified muffler that complies with maximum allowable sound levels.
 Finally, all riders must have liability insurance coverage with minimums of $15,000 per person, $30,000 for those involved in an accident and $10,000 for property damage.

-At the Blischak Law Firm, we know that determining who is at fault in a motorcycle accident can be difficult.
+At the Blischak Law Firm, we know that finding who is at fault in a motorcycle accident can be difficult.
 Often times, there are no witnesses except the parties involved, and the public generally has an unfavorable view of bikers.
-By collaborating with a respect network of accident reconstruction specialists and forensic experts, we will work diligently to hold the other party accountable.
+By collaborating with a respective network of accident reconstruction specialists and forensic experts, we will work diligently to get you compensation.

-A motorcycle accident is a terrifying experience, and many victims are left with debilitating injuries that require lifelong care.
-Even a minor accident can lead to serious injuries that require extensive medical treatment, rehabilitation, and result in significant medical expenses.
+A motorcycle accident is a terrifying experience.
+Many victims are left with injuries that require lifelong care.
+Even a minor accident can lead to serious injuries.
+These may require extensive medical treatment, rehabilitation and result in significant medical expenses.
 Injured bikers may be unable to work, and some may never be able to ride their motorcycles again.